avaframe/AvaFrame/docs/moduleOut3Plot.rst

 * plot with three panels showing the specified peak field, the reference peak field, and their difference including a text box with absolute Mean, Max and Min of the difference
 * plot of a cross- and a longprofile of the two datasets
+* list with full file paths of the generated plots

 Both plots are saved in *Outputs/out3Plot*.